surbhi18/personal-website/content/publication/learning-ising-and-potts-models-with-latent-variables/index.md

   - "1"
 authors:
   - Surbhi Goel
-publication: International Conference on Artificial Intelligence and Statistics
+publication: International Conference on Artificial Intelligence and Statistics (AISTATS) 2020
-publication_short: AISTATS
+publication_short: AISTATS 2020
 abstract: "We study the problem of learning graphical models with latent variables.
 We give the {\em first} efficient algorithms for learning: 1) ferromagnetic Ising models with latent variables under {\em arbitrary} external fields, and 2)